Norbert Leo Butz

-Norbert Leo Butz (born January 30, 1967) is an American actor and singer.
-He is best known for his work in Broadway theatre.
-He is a two-time winner of the Tony Award for Best Actor in a Musical, and is one of only nine actors ever to have won the award twice.
+Norbert Leo Butz (born January 30, 1967) is an American actor and singer known for his work in Broadway theatre.
+He is a two-time recipient of the Tony Award for Best Actor in a Musical for his performances in Dirty Rotten Scoundrels and Catch Me If You Can, and is one of only nine actors ever to have won the award twice.

-Early and personal life
+Early life and education

-Butz was born on January 30, 1967, in St. Louis, Missouri, the son of Elaine (née Bourisaw) and Norbert Butz.
+Norbert Leo Butz was born on January 30, 1967, in St. Louis, Missouri, the son of Elaine (née Bourisaw) and Norbert Butz.
 He was raised in a middle-class family; his parents are devout Catholics.
 He is the seventh of 11 children and is named after his father.
 Some of his first theatre roles included playing the male leads at local all-girl high schools, such as Cor Jesu Academy and Nerinx Hall.
 He graduated from Bishop DuBourg High School.
 Butz earned a Bachelor of Fine Arts from The Conservatory of Theatre Arts at Webster University and a Master of Fine Arts from The University of Alabama/Alabama Shakespeare Festival's Professional Actor Training Program.
 He would later receive an honorary degree from Webster University in 2013.